cdhs-bha-data-services-sys/co-care-directory/README.md

 ```
 npm run processdata
 ```

+This happens automatically as part of `npm run build` and `npm run start`, so you don't typically have to run this unless you're debugging the data transformation itself.

 ## Using SVGs
 Using SVGs in React apps is super easy.
 To make them fully component prop/CSS customizable ensure you do these things: